MKaluza1983/trade-journal/README.md

 # Known / open issues:
 ## General
 - No delete trade function
-- No tests
+- No tests (just on backend side to show all kinds of tests)
-- Authorisation / Authentification
+- Authorisation / Authentication
 - List is not sortable / pageable
 - No different currencies

 ## Frontend
 - View is not responsive
--- Use grid instead of table
+    - Use grid instead of table
 - Ugly error handling -> alert
 - Browser console:
--- Invalid DOM property `novalidate`.
+    - Invalid DOM property `novalidate`.
 Did you mean `noValidate`?
--- Warning: A future version of React will block javascript: URLs as a security precaution.
+    - Warning: A future version of React will block javascript: URLs as a security precaution.
 Use event handlers inste ad if you can.
 If you need to generate unsafe HTML try using dangerouslySetInnerHTML instead.
 React was passed "javascript:void(0);".
 - Validation is still not perfect (ok - green / error - red fields not working with bootstrap)
 - Add buy / sell trade
--- Enter key starts the buy process
+    - Enter key starts the buy process
--- Enter key shows validation error
+    - Enter key shows validation error
 - TypeScript
 - Layout
--- Komma vs Point - input / output
+    - Euro (X,YZ) - Comma vs Point - input / output
--- Euro (X,YZ)
--- Euro (A.BCD,EF)
+    - Euro (A.BCD,EF) - Thousands
+    - Euro (A,BCDEF) - Too many digits after comma
 - Validation
--- Validation failed but call is executed
+    - Validation failed but call is executed
 - Use Bootstrap components in React
 - onKeyPress is deprecated (customerId)
 - handle functions instead of two commands (e.g. onChange)
-- Unify the buy and sell functions

 ## Backend
 - Swagger secure via Basic Auth
 - ProblemDetails
 - Persistence
--- Postgres
+    - Postgres
--- Liquibase
+    - Liquibase
--- TestContainers
+    - TestContainers
 - ControllerAdvice to create own error responses object
 - N:M relation between BuyTrade and SellTrade would be nicer but too complex for a demo